chrystalio/movie-api/README.md

 2. Install dependencies: `npm install`
 3. Start the server: `npm run dev`

+## Docker Setup

+If you prefer running the application in a Docker container, follow these steps:

+1. Build the Docker image: `docker build -t chrystalio/movie-api:1.0 .`
+2. Run the Docker container: `docker run -p 3000:3000 --name movie-api-container chrystalio/movie-api:1.0`
+3. Access the API at `http://localhost:3000/`

 ### Usage

 Once the server is running, you can access the API by sending a GET request to the `/` endpoint: